Calder Highway: Western Ring Road to Kings Road

 In 2008, VicRoads completed the widening of the Calder Freeway from the Western Ring Road to Melton Highway.
 The road was widened from 2 lanes each direction to 3 lanes in each direction.
 The speed limit was reduced permanently from 100 km/h to 80 km/h.
-The 80 km/hr limit applies northbound from Keilor Park Drive to the Service Centre at Calder Park, and southbound it applies from the Green Gully Road bridge to just prior to the Western Ring Road interchange.
+The 80 km/h limit applies northbound from Keilor Park Drive to Melton Highway, and southbound it applies from the Green Gully Road bridge to just prior to the Western Ring Road interchange.
 In October 2010, it was announced that as part of a year long trial, the speed limit on this section of freeway will be increased back to 100 km/h in off-peak times (8pm-5am), with 30 variable speed limits to be installed along the stretch of freeway.
-As of 2011, the section between Keilor Park Drive and Kings Road is permanently signed at 80 km/h – with slight differences (as noted) inbound and outbound.
 A further upgrade completed in 2012 resulted in a new interchange at Kings Road (the freeways's urban / metropolitan limits) and closure of three at grade intersections in the area.
-Despite the upgrade the 80 km/h speed limit remains today.
+Despite these upgrades the 80 km/h speed limit remained in place.